Baked Overnight French Toast

-I’m a real sucker for any sort of breakfast carb, especially when I’m out to eat.
+I have a real weakness for any sort of breakfast carb, especially when I’m out to eat.
 Challah French toast.
 Lemon-ricotta pancakes.
 Blueberry-cornmeal hotcakes.
 You name it.
 If it’s floured, fried and dripping in syrup, it has my name all over it.

-Like the mussels, these are dishes I rarely make at home.
+All of these dishes, however, are things I rarely make at home.
 Laboring over a fickle griddle is one deterrent for me.
 Timing is another.
 It’s nearly impossible to get enough pancakes and French toast and waffles out at the same time to serve everyone at once.

-The solution?
-Well, I don’t have one for pancakes.
-But I do for French toast: Bake it.
+With the exception of French toast: if you bake it!
 And start it the night before.
 This is the easiest French toast you will ever make, and I believe it’s one of the best, too.
 It’s crisp on the exterior and moist but by no means soggy on the interior.
 It emerges from the oven piping hot yielding enough, at the very least, for four eaters.

 Just out of the oven, baked French toast:

-Accompaniments: maple syrup, berries and powdered sugar if desired
+- maple syrup, berries, and powdered sugar, for serving, if desired

-1. Cut about six to eight — enough to fit your pan — one-inch-thick diagonal slices of bread.
+- Cut about six to eight — enough to fit your pan — one-inch-thick slices of bread.

-2. Generously butter one side of each slice and arrange slices, buttered sides up, in one layer in a buttered 13- by 9- by 2-inch glass baking dish, squeezing them slightly to fit if necessary.
+- Generously butter one side of each slice and arrange slices, buttered sides up, in one layer in a buttered 13- by 9- by 2-inch baking dish, squeezing them slightly to fit if necessary.

-3. Whisk together eggs, milk, vanilla and 1/4 teaspoon salt until combined well, then pour evenly over bread.
+- Whisk together eggs, milk, vanilla and salt until combined well, then pour evenly over bread.
 Chill, covered, until bread has absorbed all of custard, at least one hour and up to one day, depending on bread.

 - Preheat oven to 425°F. Bring mixture to room temperature and sprinkle bread with sugar.